parcel-bundler/website/src/plugin-system/source-maps.md

 If you're writing a custom packager, it's your responsibility to concatenate the sourcemaps of all the assets while packaging the assets.
 This is done by creating a new sourcemap instance using `new SourceMap()` and adding new mappings to it using the `addBufferMappings(buffer, lineOffset, columnOffset)` function.
 The lineOffset should be equal to the line index at which the asset output starts.

-Below is an example of how to do this in code:
+Below is an example of how to do this:

 ```js
 import { Packager } from "@parcel/plugin";